Q. Who can join the Downingtown Mountain Biking Team?

 Q. When is the Downingtown Mountain Biking Team's season?

 A. We can hold six team events before July 1 and start practicing after that.
-We will practice three times a week with a lot of optional rides available on great local trails.
-4-6 races will be on races are on Sundays with course set-up and pre-rides on Saturdays in September and October.
+We will normally practice twice during the week and have a group ride on Saturdays on great local trails.
+5 race weekends will be held in September and October.
+Course pre-rides and adventure programming happen on Saturdays and races on Sundays.
 We want to get kids on their bikes as much as possible and make practices fun and effective.

 Q. What will practices be like?